Here in Northeast Florida, our water supply comes from the Floridan aquifer, which is a finite resource.

-Examining the Brilliance of Natural Processes
+Examining the Brilliance of Nature

-Explore the depths of the Floridian Aquifer
+Explore the depths of the Floridan Aquifer

 1